kataras/build-a-better-web-together/declaration.md

 # Declaration

-Let's make a pause,
+You have wondered this:

-- Q: Other frameworks needs more lines to start a server, why Iris is different?
+- Q: Other frameworks need more lines to start a server, why is Iris different?
-- A: Iris gives you the freedom to choose between three ways to declare to use Iris
+- A: Iris gives you the freedom to choose between three ways to use Iris

  1. global **iris.**
  2. declare a new iris station with default config: **iris.New()**